 Industry guidelines have been developed to provide safe standards for vibration, air overpressure and noise.
 Monitoring of construction activities that induce vibration, air overpressure or noise can be governed by local, state or federal regulatory bodies, however it can also be a best practice for construction companies to monitor activities in order to prevent project downtime due to community complaints.

 The Instantel system combines a monitoring unit with a variety of sensors.
 Our system is scalable, as your monitoring needs change, sensors can be added or removed.
 If today’s job requires vibration monitoring but tomorrow’s job requires vibration and noise, simply add a noise microphone.
-Add on the SmartGeo™ from Instantel and you can monitor vibration at the base of a building today and then on the wall of a different building tomorrow – without needing to adjust any internal sensors and without using any specialized mounting equipment.

 The Instantel Monitoring System